How to choose flattering swimwear

 Where to buy

-in the United States for a fabulous range of swimwear and pretty coverups (see right) to take you from beach to bar to lunch.
+Chicos.com in the US have a fabulous range of swimwear and gorgeous coverups (see right) to take you from beach to bar.
 They ship to many overseas countries.

-If you're in the UK you can't beat Marks and Spencer's for a wide range of swimsuits with tummy control.
-Top them elegantly with a maxi dress, sarong or linen separates.
+If you're in the UK then Marks and Spencer's have a wide range of swimsuits called Secret Slimming with tummy control.
+Top them elegantly with a maxi dress, sarong or, my choice this season, wide legged pants.

 The main things to consider

-- Knowing what to avoid saves a mammoth trying-on session.
+- Knowing what you're looking for saves a mammoth trying-on session

-- A good bustline gives a youthful figure; good support to minimize; pre-formed cups to enhance.
+- A good bustline is youthful; good support to minimize; pre-formed cups to enhance.

 - Check that your flattering